zzw890827/aws-sap-questions/README.md

        - [ ] A. Run a physical-to-virtual conversion on the application server.
 Transfer the server image over the internet, and transfer the static data to Amazon S3.
        - [ ] B. Run a physical-to-virtual conversion on the application server.
 Transfer the server image over AWS Direct Connect, and transfer the static data to Amazon S3.
        - [ ] C. Re-platform the server to Amazon EC2, and use AWS Snowball to transfer the static data to Amazon S3.
-       - [ ] D. Re-platform the server by using the AWS Server Migration Service to move the wxxxcode-style and data to a new Amazon EC2 instance.
+       - [ ] D. Re-platform the server by using the AWS Server Migration Service to move the and data to a new Amazon EC2 instance.
 115. A company has an application that generates a weather forecast that is updated every 15 minutes with an output resolution of I billion unique positions, each approximately 20 bytes in size (20 Gigabytes per forecast).
 Every hour, the forecast data is globally accessed approximately 5 million times (l ,400 requests per second), and up to 10 times more during weather events.
 The forecast data is ovenvritten every update.
 Users of the current weather forecast application expect responses to queries to be returned in less than two seconds for each request.
 Which design meets the required request rate and response time?
        - [ ] A. Store forecast locations in an Amazon ES cluster.
 Use an Amazon CloudFront distribution targeting an Amazon API Gateway endpoint with AWS Lambda functions responding to queries as the origin.
 Enable API caching on the API Gateway stage with a cache-control timeout set for 15 minutes.
        - [ ] B. Store forecast locations in an Amazon EFS volume.
 Create an Amazon CloudFront distribution that targets an Elastic Load Balancing group of an Auto Scaling fleet of Amazon EC2 instances that have mounted the Amazon EFS volume.
 Set the set cache-control timeout for 15 minutes in the CloudFront distribution.
        - [ ] C. Store forecast locations in an Amazon ES cluster.
 Use an Amazon CloudFront distribution targeting an API Gateway endpoint with AWS Lambda functions responding to queries as the origin.
 Create an Amazon Lambda@Edge function that caches the data locally at edge locations for 15 minutes.
        - [ ] D. Store forecast locations in an Amazon S3 as individual objects.
 Create an Amazon CloudFront distribution targeting an Elastic Load Balancing group of an Auto Scaling fleet ofEC2 instances, querying the origin of the S3 object.
 Set the cache-control timeout for 15 minutes in the 3CloudFront distribution.
 116. A company is using AWS CloudFormation to deploy its infrastructure.
-The company is concerned that, if a production CloudFormation stack is deleted, important data stored in Amazon RDS databases or Amazon EBS v olumes might also be deleted.
+The company is concerned that, if a production CloudFormation stack is deleted, important data stored in Amazon RDS databases or Amazon EBS volumes might also be deleted.
 How can the company prevent users from accidentally deleting data in this way?
        - [ ] A. Modify the CloudFormation templates to add a DeletionPolicy attribute to RDS and EBS resources.
        - [ ] B. Configure a stack policy that disallows the deletion of RDS and EBS resources.
        - [ ] C. Modify IAM policies to deny deleting RDS an EBS resources that are tagged with an tag.